The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Then there’s Soho, London’s bohemian centre for many centuries.
 A visit to the Tower of London is also well in order, where you can see the Crown Jewels.
 The Houses of Parliament are famous for Big Ben clocktower, and art lovers won’t want to miss the fabled Tate Modern art gallery.

-Travel between Gdańsk, Poland and London, United Kingdom by plane is: Partially open.
+Travel between Gdańsk, Poland and London, United Kingdom by plane is: Fully open.

-International entry status: Entry is partially open for citizens and permanent residents of Poland
+International entry status: Entry is fully open for citizens and permanent residents of Poland

 Conditions of entry:

-The information above was last checked on 24/01/2022.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your flight to London from Gdańsk before travelling.
+The information above was last checked on 08/08/2022.
+Remember to review the latest COVID-19 travel safety regulations for your flight from Gdańsk to London as this information can change.

 The government of Poland has imposed these measures to reduce the spread of COVID-19:

-Last checked on 20/01/2022.
-Remember to check the latest COVID-19 travel safety regulations for your flight to Gdańsk from London closer to your date of departure here.
+Last checked on 03/08/2022.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your flight to Gdańsk from London.

 Omio customers most frequently book their flights from Gdansk Lech Walesa Airport to London Heathrow Airport.

-The most popular departure airport with passengers for this journey, called Gdansk Lech Walesa Airport, is located 7.4 miles (12 km) from the city centre of Gdańsk.
+The most popular departure airport with passengers for this route, called Gdansk Lech Walesa Airport, is located 10.4 miles (16.7 km) from the city centre of Gdańsk.

 Here are some other resources that might have the information you need